masaichien/masaichien.github.io/aboutme.md

 - Training and support the Staff to improve data quality and reduce redundancy, resulting in the development of data-driven tools such as maps and dashboards that improved collaboration and communication across departments.
 - The design of data-driven programs and services resulted in effective and impactful initiatives.
   - New program created with USAID and Fhi360 (Family Health International) support: [Local Learning Units](https://escalera.org/our-work/local-learning-units/)
-- Program data and best practices were synthesized into publications, presentations, and reports to communicate program results and impact to stakeholders.
+- Synthesized program data and best practices into publications, presentations, and reports to effectively communicate results and impact to key stakeholders.

 [comment]: # (- Collaboration with partners ensured the accuracy and effectiveness of messaging, building support for programs and strengthening relationships with the community.)